swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 What is the += syntax about?
 This is an in-place way to write `sillystring = sillystring + 0.1`.
 It is common in a number of languages.

-Importantly, though we do not explcity state them, variables always have exactly one type.
+Importantly, though we do not explicitly state them, variables always have exactly one type.
 The number 98 is an **int**.
 For the variable holding this value to be treated as a float, it must be assigned as **98.0**.